kpx604/for_pyneng/README.md

-# for_pyneng
-Test for pyneng
-123
-456
+# Python for network engineers
+This repository was made for practice exercises in python